All Stars (2013 film)

 All Stars is a 2013 British dance film directed by Ben Gregor.
-The film was released in the United Kingdom on 3 May 2013, and stars an ensemble cast lead by Theo Stevenson and Akai as two children trying to save their youth centre that is under threat of closure.
+The film was released in the United Kingdom on 3 May 2013, and stars an ensemble cast led by Theo Stevenson and Akai as two children trying to save their youth centre that is under threat of closure.

 Synopsis

 When their youth centre is threatened with Closure, six children decide to come together and put on a dance show.
 Each has their own reason for performing aside from saving the youth centre.
 Jaden (Akai) loves to dance but is forbidden to do so by his strict parents Kelly (Javine Hylton) and Mark (Ashley Walters).
 Ethan (Theo Stevenson) hopes to impress the girl of his dreams.
 Amy (Fleur Houdijk) holds a secret crush on Ethan and hopes to use this as an outlet for the emotions she has from taking care of her father, who is suffering from depression.
 They're helped along by Brian (Gamal Toseafa), Tim (Dominic Herman-Day), and Rebecca (Amelia Clarkson), and they all hope to manage to save the centre and make their hopes come true.